dokutan/mouse_m908/README.md

 - Install the dependencies:
   - libusb
   - boost
-- Clone this repo and run
+- Clone this repo or download a release and run
 ``
 sudo make install
 ``